Intimate Partner and Family Violence

 - Get a criminal court order of protection or a family court order of protection which is a court order telling the stalker to stay away from you.

-Older adults tend to be more vulnerable to crime than other age groups.
-Because they are generally more trusting, less likely to fight back, and may have memory or physical impairments, they are often the targets of crimes like robbery, burglary, financial abuse, neglect, and fraud.
+Older adults tend to be more vulnerable to crime than any other age group.
+This is because older adults can be more trusting, less likely to fight back, and may have memory or physical impairments.
+Due to this, they are often targets of crimes like robbery, burglary, financial abuse, neglect, and fraud.
 Unfortunately, many older adults are abused where they live.

 When the victim knows the offender (the person harming them) – such as a caregiver, family member, intimate partner, friend, or neighbor – it can be difficult to see that behavior as abusive, and even harder to identify the behavior as a crime.

 Some older adults don’t report the abuse to anyone because they don’t want the person they know to get in trouble.
 Others do not report the abuse because they are afraid they may lose their independence, or don’t know what will happen if they report the crime.

 But it is important to understand that elder abuse is a crime, and help is available.
 If you or someone you know is a victim of elder abuse, you can call the police or Adult Protective Services at 1-844-697-3505.